simoncocchi/sherl-sdk-js/CONTRIBUTING.md

   - **fix**: A bug fix
   - **refactor**: Not a new feature or a bug fix
   - **style**: Changes to code format
+  - **chore**: Changes to the build process or auxiliary tools and libraries such as documentation generation

 `<scope>`:

-- Should be lowercase
+- Should specify place of the commit change
-- "kebab-case"
+- Should be "kebab-case"

 `<subject>`:

+- Don't capitalize first letter
-- Use the present tense ("Add feature" not "Added feature")
+- Use the imperative, present tense: "change" not "changed" nor "changes"
-- Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
 - Reference issues at the end of the line